matchalunatic/fun-with-devops/README.md

 - proper startup call of a docker stack deployment of stack files stored in the S3 bucket (needs a script that does just that that would be call at start-up) => this goes for SSH-less auth
-- various tests (especially access from the Internet by the ELB)
-- add a real managed SSH bastion and not a bad hack / maybe something smarter that there is

 Cutoff reason: time is lacking.